Provably Learning Attention with Queries: Learnability of Multi-head Attention with Queries

-\textbf{Discussion.} As a consequence of Proposition~\ref{prop:non-uniq-multi-head}, the parameters of the multi-head attention layer cannot be uniquely identified from value queries alone, and achieving guarantees like Theorem~\ref{thm:attmq} is not possible.
+As a consequence of Proposition~\ref{prop:non-uniq-multi-head}, the parameters of the multi-head attention layer cannot be uniquely identified from value queries alone, and achieving guarantees like Theorem~\ref{thm:attmq} is not possible.
 For exact learning with queries to be feasible, the parameter-function map needs to be one-to-one.
 Different from efficient learning, we say a class of functions is identifiable from queries if there exists some set of input-output pairs that uniquely determines the target function.

 Learnability of multi-head attention with queries is left for future work, and many questions around that remain open.
 We discuss some potential directions and approaches to tackle the multi-head problem. (i) It could be useful to first identify structural assumptions under which the class is identifiable.
-We observe that if the parameters of each head $(\mWh, \vvh)$ lie in mutually orthogonal subspaces, then the class is identifiable (up to permutations).
-It could also be feasible to efficiently learn the parameters by decomposing the Hessian with respect to probe vector $\vz$ for inputs $X = $ and using block-diagonalization methods~\citep{murota2007numerical} to identify the basis of each subspace. (ii) Apart from parameter estimation, an interesting direction is to understand functional equivalence.
+As a first step, in Appendix~\ref{app:multi-head}, we show that if the parameters of each head $(\mWh, \vvh)$ lie in mutually orthogonal subspaces, then the class is identifiable (up to permutation).
+We also conjecture that under the orthogonal subspace assumption, multi-head attention could be learnable with queries by leveraging the structure of the Hessian with respect to probe vectors (see App.~\ref{app:multi-head} for more details). (ii) Apart from parameter estimation, an interesting direction is to understand functional equivalence.
 Given access to queries, is it possible to learn a function that closely approximates the target even if the parameters are different?
-Even basic decidability questions around this are not clearly understood -- for instance, given two sets of parameters of multi-head attention models, is the problem of checking whether they represent the same function decidable? (iii) Further, it could be interesting to analyse whether distribution-dependent PAC guarantees (such as \citet{chen2021efficiently} for MLPs) are attainable, unlike distribution-independent ones in our work.
+Even basic decidability questions around this are not clearly understood --- for instance, given two sets of parameters of multi-head attention models, is the problem of checking whether they represent the same function decidable? (iii) Further, it could be interesting to analyse whether distribution-dependent PAC guarantees (such as \citet{chen2021efficiently} for MLPs) are attainable, unlike distribution-independent ones for single-head attention.